PranayB003/gentzen/README.md

 ### Options
 ```
 --help           : Display available CLI options and other usage information
 --debug-parse	 : Display tokens and parsed expression
 --validity-only	 : Omit proof tree and sequents from output
+--no-interactive : Evaluate an expression directly encoded in main.go using
+functions defined in operations.go, instead of accepting input interactively.
+Useful for debugging parsing errors.
 ```

 ### Examples